RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 3. Is the component inherently unreliable?
 Does it frequently experience prolonged outages, or does it intermittently return failures?
 4. What is the domain of faults we want to protect the system against?

-If we ultimately decide to build a fallback, we should be cognizant of the costs.
+If we ultimately decide to build a fallback, we should be cognizant of the benefits and the costs.

 ### Regular testing
 Testing is arguably the most crucial, the most neglected, and the most difficult part in maintaining fallbacks.
 By nature, failures in most systems happen infrequently, so a fallback may never be invoked.
 If we do not regularly verify that a fallback works, we have no way of guaranteeing that it continues to work as the system evolves.